MathieuAR-GDPSFH/community-guide/phpmyadmin/Basic Explanation of The PhpMyAdmin Tables.md

 • Cpshares: shows what levels !sharecp command was used on, along with the users.

-• Dailyfeatures: lists all the daily levels that have been set.
+• Dailyfeatures: lists all the daily and weekly levels that have been set.

 • Friendreqs: Lists all the friend requests sent to users from another user.